manumiranda/twitch-api/README.md

     }
 });
 ```
-Once you have your user's *access token*, you can use it to query any **authentifcated** resource the user has (and has granted you) access to.
+Once you have your user's *access token*, you can use it to query any **authenticated** resource the user has (and has granted you) access to.

 ## Methods